mulle-concurrent/mulle-thread/README.md

 brew install mulle-thread
 ```

-On other platforms you can use [mulle-install](//www.mulle-kybernetik.com/software/git/mulle-install) to install the library:
+On other platforms you can use **mulle-install** from [mulle-build](//www.mulle-kybernetik.com/software/git/mulle-build) to install the library:

 ```
 mulle-install --prefix /usr/local --branch release https://www.mulle-kybernetik.com/repositories/mulle-thread